dilner1/Hangman/README.md

 # Deployment

 ## Run locally
-if you want to play this locally:
-Cloning project and run locally pip install colorama

-copy clone link, go to terminal or commanand line of choice, have git installed and copy URL

-when project runs
+1. Add Github extension to browser.
+2. On the Github repository click Github extension button.

-pip install colorama 'pip install colorama'
+3. Install colorama by typing  'pip install colorama' into terminal.

-python3 run.py
+4. Run program by typing ‘python3 run.py’ into terminal.

 ## Deploy to Herokou
+1. Make sure you have the latest version of the app on github has been pushed, if the requirements folder is empy you can type 'typed pip3 freeze > requirements.txt' to atomatically add files in Github terminal
-1. Create a Herokou account
+2. Create a Herokou account.
-2. Choose App name and region, the name must be unique
+3. Choose App name and region, the name must be unique.
-3. Click ‘Create App’
+4. Click ‘Create App’.
-4. Adjust settings before deployment
+5. Adjust settings before deployment.
-5. Go to config vars,  type PORT in key field, type 8000 in value field – click add.
+6. Go to config vars,  type PORT in key field, type 8000 in value field – click add.
-6. Add buildbacks, first select Python, save changes.
+7. Add buildbacks, first select Python, save changes.
 Click nodejs and save, make sure python sits above nodejs – drag into correct order if this is wrong.
-7. Go to deploy section, select github to connect – you then need to type in the github repository name.
+8. Go to deploy section, select github to connect – you then need to type in the github repository name.
-8. Click automatic deploy or manual deploy, automatic will be best if you plan on making any changes to the repository as it automatically updates Herokou.
+9. Click automatic deploy or manual deploy, automatic will be best if you plan on making any changes to the repository as it automatically updates Herokou.
-9. Wait for deployment link to generage – a view button will appear
+10. Wait for deployment link to generage – a view button will appear.
-10. Make sure you have the latest version of the app on github has been pushed.

-typed pip3 freeze > requirements.txt to add files to requirements

 # Credits, content and media
 Referenced these youtube tutorials to get an understanding of different aproaches to building Hangman